Three-Dimensional Ultrasound Matrix Imaging

-In the plane wave basis, $t(\bm{\theta},\rg)$ is given by
+In the plane wave basis, {$\tau(\bm{\theta},\rg)$} is given by

-{\textbf{Local average of the reflection point spread function.}} To probe the local RPSF, the field-of-view is divided into regions $\mathcal{W}(\mathbf{r})$ that are defined by their central midpoint $\mathbf{r}_\mathrm{p}$ and their lateral extension $w_\rho$ and thickness $w_z$.
-A local average of the back-scattered intensity can then be performed in each region:
+{\textbf{Local average of the reflection point spread function.}} To probe the local RPSF, {the field-of-view is divided into spatial regions $\mathcal{W}({\rgm}-\rgp)$, defined by their center $\rgp$ and their extent $\mathbf{w}=(w_\rho,w_z)$, where $w_\rho$ and $w_z$ denote the lateral and axial extent, respectively.} A local average of the back-scattered intensity can then be performed in each region:{